-If you’re dreaming about specific headpieces at your wedding or would prefer larger creations to be left at home, make sure that your guests aware of this as soon possible.
-Guests will need to know any dress code requirements at least six weeks prior to the wedding.
+If you’re set on only allowing specific headpieces at your wedding or would prefer larger creations to be left at home, make sure that your guests are aware of this as soon possible.
+Guests will need to know any dress code requirements at least six weeks prior to the wedding day.

 Remember, you’re wearing the hat and not the other way around.
-Be confident but choose a style that ultimately you’re comfortable in and one that complements your shape and height.
+Be confident but choose a style that ultimately you’re comfortable in and can wear all day.
+Also, remember to choose something that complements your shape and height.
 If you’re tall avoid tall hats and go for wider brims.
 If you’re short avoid large hats and go for smaller structured creations.

-The mother of the groom should always choose a wedding hat smaller than the mother of the bride’s.
+Traditionally, the mother of the groom should always choose a smaller wedding hat than the mother of the bride.
 This is a set rule across all social situations that dictates that guests should never out-shine their hosts.
 If you and your groom are hosting the wedding then the two mums can opt for equally grand creations.

-Ensure that your guests wear hats that do not drown their head and shoulders for pictures.
-Ask the photographer to kindly remind guests to adjust hats for group photographs so that you can see and remember their faces in years to come.
+Ensure that your guests wear hats that don’t drown their head and shoulders in pictures.
+Ask the photographer to kindly remind guests to adjust their hats for group photographs so that their faces are clearly visible.

-A simple one we all know.
 Women’s hats are fashion accessories and are part of their ensembles.
 Therefore, ladies are not required to remove their hats when going indoors.
-Gentlemen on the other hand should do so – especially in religious buildings.
+Gentlemen, on the other hand, should do so – especially in religious buildings.
 That means no top hats in the church or inside the reception venue – even for photographs.

 Make sure that your groom and groomsmen know their etiquette if they’re wearing top hats.
-As well as removing them when indoors, they should remove their hats whenever speaking to a lady – in particular their new mother-in-law.
+As well as removing them when indoors, they should remove their hats whenever they’re speaking to a lady – in particular, their new mother-in-law.
 It’s a sign of respect that dates back generations.

 The mother of the bride dictates when other ladies may remove their hats and fascinators.
 Until she removes her hat, other ladies are expected to leave theirs on.